rtejwani1309/ALZ_CFCT_MIGRATION_SCRIPT/README.md

 **SOURCE_STACK_SET_REGIONS** - A list of regions to delete the source stack instances from.
 Required to delete stack instances from the source stack set.
 **SOURCE_STACK_ACCOUNT_LIST** - A specific list of account IDs for the source StackSet.
 Allows limiting the migration to a subset of specific stacks in the stackset.
 If a list of account IDs is specified for this input, only those stack instances that correspond to the account IDs and the regions from the previous input will be migrated.
 If this field is not provided, all stack instances from the source stackset will be migrated regardless of their account association.

+### Please note, while using this script there is one small catch, there shouldn't be any tags attached to the target StackSet

 ## continue_import_stack_instance.sh
 ---
 In case the session times out while running the above script, as it imports 10 stack instances at a time, one can use the following script by using the command mentioned below, which will help you to start the import of the stack instances.